-10 Tips for Guatemala Tourism Safety
+10 Tips for Touring Guatemala Safely

 It’s a common myth that traveling abroad is unsafe.
 In truth, traveling abroad might be safer than you think.
 However, regardless of how safe your destination is, familiarizing yourself with tourism safety is crucial.
 Here are ten tips surrounding Guatemala tourism safety to help you prepare for your next trip.